Retiring Rep. Kennedy says greed hinders aid to needy

 Kennedy is the grandson of the late Sen. Robert Kennedy, D-N.Y., who was assassinated in 1968.
 A member of that Kennedy family has been in Congress with little interruption since Robert Kennedy’s brother, the future President John F. Kennedy, entered the House from Massachusetts in 1947.

-Current Sen. John Kennedy, R-La., is not related to that family
+Current Sen. John Kennedy, R-La., is not a member of that family.

+Meanwhile, a spokeswoman for former Rep. Patrick Kennedy, D-R.I., said he is pursuing the post of director of the federal Office of National Drug Control Policy under President-elect Joe Biden.
+Patrick Kennedy, great uncle of the retiring congressman, battled drug addiction and has worked privately to bolster mental health substance abuse programs.